Shantelle Thompson OAM

 The program is a trauma informed self empowerment, self leadership and life skills program.
 It is focused on inspiring the young women to believe in themselves, providing role models, using martial arts/sports and being active as a vehicle to engage with them.
 There is also a strong focus on capacity and skill building with guest speakers and facilitators invited in, and the aim of the program is for the girls to build respect for their fellows sisters and to break through the community violence that is an issue for their community.

-In June 2021 Shantelle was recognised for her work in the Indigenous community with an Order of Australia Medal.
+In June 2021 Shantelle was recognised for her work in the First Nations community with an Order of Australia Medal.

 Click on the following for Shantelle’s profile on the Governor-General of the Commonwealth of Australia website: